upbound/platform-ref-azure/README.md

 kubectl get all -n upbound-system
 ```

+The alternative way of installation would be a standard helm, see https://github.com/upbound/universal-crossplane#installation-with-helm-3

 #### Install the Platform Configuration

+Now that your kubectl context is configured to connect to a UXP Control Plane,
+we can install this reference platform as a Crossplane package.

 ```console
 # Check the latest version available in https://marketplace.upbound.io/configurations/upbound/platform-ref-azure/